our story

 Newo grew from seeds of ideas planted by the Spirit of the Land (SOTL) program at the University of Alberta Augustana Campus.

-Guided by the belief that solutions are bountiful when a community works together with mutual respect, selflessness and love, a group of students and teachers set out in 2012 to foster connections with First Nations leaders, farmers, scholars, energy-sector representatives and ecologists and host academic courses and annual conferences.
+Guided by the belief that solutions are bountiful when a community works together with mutual respect, selflessness and love, a group of students and teachers set out in 2012 to foster connections with First Nations leaders, farmers, scholars, energy-sector representatives and ecologists and host academic courses, workshops and annual community conferences.

 In 2016, the experiment that is Newo began.